 My client requested this finish on a lingerie chest and this dresser.
 I didn’t get a blog post out on the lingerie chest, but here is how it looked.

-I did 3 videos on this technique; you can find the playlist here.
+I did 3 videos on this technique; you can find the playlist here if you prefer to watch how the technique is done.
 I apply the colors randomly in the section I’m working on, then I go back with water and a clean dry blending brush to blend them together.

 I did the same blend on both coats to see what the balance looked like and adjust where the colors landed on my second coat.

 To pull the look together and soften the colors to more pastel, I did a color wash over it with Drop Cloth.
 I didn’t use Stormy Seas on this one as I had the earlier ones.

 For a color wash, I apply a very small amount of paint and then mist a bunch of water until it is running down.
 Then I follow behind with a large round brush and spread the paint, removing any drip marks.

 On the sides, I made an oval shape that is lighter in the middle.

 Since the tops of these French Provincial pieces are very shiny laminate, I paint first with Slick Stick to give it some grip.

 After Slick Stick, the first coat is Voodoo Gel Stain in both Tobacco Road and Up in Smoke.
 I blend them and pull through in one direction with an applicator pad.
 The second coat is Up in Smoke and White Magic.

 The final coat is Black Glaze.
 Then, the top is sealed with 2 coats of Clear Coat Satin.